sinujutsu/ids/outline.md

     What the hell have we learned??
     Cats!

+    * Talk about data sets
+        * The design of a training data set is paramount in IDS performance, mainly anomaly based systems, but that is where this field is trending
+        * DARPA data set <!-- DOES THIS BELONG HERE? --!>
+            - One of the most prolific training sets out there
+            - Highly criticized [Brugger, Terry; Chow, Jedediah]
+                * Outdated
+                * Did not adequately represent real network traffic [McHugh && Malhony; Chan]
+                * <!-- MORE TO FOLLOW FROM BRUGGER; CHOW --!>

     * Most probing activity can be detected using signature based methods
         * BUT WHAT SHOULD ONE DO WITH THIS INFORMATION?
+            - Some people ignore it
+            - Others block those IP addrs

     * A multi-tiered system is the most effective
         * Network based sensors configured for detecting probing activity